kodemore/chili/README.md

 assert isinstance(pet.tags[0], Tag)
 ```

-> This example shows how simply cast your dict to given dataclass and that type are ensured by the init_dataclass function.
+> This example shows how can you cast your dict to a given data class.
+During data class initialisation, the type integrity is ensured automatically

 ## Transforming dataclass back to a dict